ICE arrests under Trump top 100,000 as officials expand aggressive efforts to detain migrants

 And while ICE has been arresting many immigrants who are in the U.S. illegally and also have criminal records, the agency is simultaneously detaining non-criminal migrants living in the U.S. without proper documents — including longstanding residents — amid the Trump administration's pressure to increase arrest levels.

 Among them is Marcelo Gomes, an 18-year-old Brazilian-born high school student in Milford, Massachusetts, who was arrested by ICE last week on his way to volleyball practice.
-While ICE has acknowledged that agents were looking for his father when they arrested Gomes, it has kept the teenager in detention, saying he's in the U.S. illegally.
+While ICE has acknowledged that agents were looking for his father when they arrested Gomes, it nevertheless transferred the teenager to a detention center, saying he's in the U.S. illegally.
 Gomes' lawyer said her client initially lived in the U.S. on a temporary visa that had since lapsed.
+On Thursday, Gomes was released from ICE custody after an immigration judge granted him bond.

 Before Mr. Trump took office, someone like Gomes would likely not have been arrested by ICE, given his age, his lack of any criminal record and the fact that he came to the U.S. as a child over a decade ago.